Manuel Margot Player Props: Rays vs. Astros

-On Tuesday, Manuel Margot (.219 slugging percentage in past 10 games, with no homers) and the Tampa Bay Rays face the Houston Astros, whose starting pitcher will be Luis Garcia.
-First pitch is at 6:40 PM ET.
+Manuel Margot -- with a slugging percentage of .219 in his past 10 games, including no home runs) -- will be in action for the Tampa Bay Rays versus the Houston Astros, with Hunter Brown on the mound, on April 26 at 6:40 PM ET.

 Manuel Margot Game Info & Props vs. the Astros